helikon-labs/polkadot-kusama-1kv-telegram-bot/README.md

 #### Available bot commands:

+- `/about` display version and developer info
-- `/help` to display all commands
+- `/help` display all commands
-- `/add` to start the process of adding a validator to the chat
+- `/add` start the process of adding a validator to the chat
-- `/remove` to start the process of removing a validator from the chat
+- `/remove` start the process of removing a validator from the chat
-- `/validatorinfo` to get details of any of the added validators
+- `/validatorinfo` get details of any of the added validators
+- `/stakinginfo` display self, active and inactive stake amounts for a validator
-- `/settings` to configure the bot (only block notification frequency for the moment)
+- `/settings` configure the bot (only block notification frequency for the moment)

 Don't forget to turn on push notifications for Telegram to receive alerts about your validator.